5 Questions You Need to Ask Yourself Before You Read Your Teen’s Texts

 Try it.
 There is a change in their whole demeanor.
 You can see them taking it in and standing a little taller.

 Are we looking for information because our kid isn’t communicative?

 Being less communicative is part of being a teen.
-As moms this is unsettling.
+As moms, this is unsettling.

-I’ve found myself peeking at texts not out of a place of concern, rather I want to know what’s going on because they tell me so little.
+I’ve found myself peeking at texts not out of a place of concern, rather, I want to know what’s going on because they tell me so little.

-I’ve had moms share how they read their teens texts because they’re concerned about their social life and if they have any friends which only leads them to ask their teen unhelpful questions.
-They’ve decided to stop it and so have I.
+I’ve had moms share how they read their teen’s texts because they’re concerned about their social life and if they have any friends, which only leads them to ask their teen unhelpful questions.
+They’ve decided to stop it, and so have I.

-It’s difficult but we need to resist doing this.
+It’s difficult, but we need to resist doing this.

-I implore us to not go right to reading their texts because we’re parenting out of fear and bypassing the most important things.
+I implore us not to go right to reading their texts because we’re parenting out of fear and bypassing the most important things.
 Let’s not allow fear to get in the way of building stronger relationships with our teens.